 You can put small area rugs right in front of work areas.
 For example, I have a small rug in front of my kitchen sink and refrigerator.

 I also typically put a rug in front of the bathroom sink.
 In my last house, I had a long counter and I put a runner in front of the bathroom vanity to cover both mine and my husband’s sink.

 Another option is to put a rug in the middle of the room if you have the floor space.
-If you have an island this might not work but if you have a U shaped kitchen it would.
+If you have an island this might not work but if you have a U-shaped kitchen it would.
 Same thing in a bathroom, assuming you have the floor space.
-In this case you can choose a round or square rug or small rectangle.
+In this case, you can choose a round or square rug or a small rectangle.

 This is an example of a rug in the middle of the bathroom.
 This is from the popular show Fixer Upper.